knights-of-balmoral/2D-Baseball/README.md

 ### Stryyder

 I'm a new coder currently attending a coding boot camp.
 My focus is web development, but I've found myself bored of playing games and I'm dying to make one instead.
 I'm fairly new to front-end style web development, but I'm looking to build something collaboratively because I think it would be extremely educational from a project construction and collaboration standpoint.
 One of the first games I ever made was in QBasic.
 It was called [Danger House](https://github.com/Stryyder/Danger-House).

-### Baaleras

-I have only old school game development experience from back in the MUD days.
-I ran and modified several different MUDS over the years.
-Mostly experience in C and GCC.
-No formal training in programming.
-Lots to learn, but up for a challenge.

-### Merremia

 ## Why Baseball?